Volga German Origins: Questions and Answers

 - Check the AHSGR German Origins Pages to see if there is any useful commentary about what the real place name might be, or any suggestions about places to search.

 - Search the online Meyers-Orts to see if the place name given in the FSL is a real place.
 If it is, that is the place that you should research first.
-The online Meyers-Orts will tell you what the nearest parish church is for that location.
+The online Meyers-Orts can help you determine what the nearest parish church is for that location.

 -

-Go to FamilySearch and see if the church records for that location are indexed.
+FamilySearch is free and many records there are indexed.
+This is a good place to start because you might find that the records for the location you are looking for have been indexed.
 Note that there are sometimes records for both Catholic and Protestant parishes in the same town.
 Make sure you are looking at the records for the religion of your ancestor.
 If the records are indexed, search the indexes to see if your ancestor’s name appears there.

 - Under “Search” choose “Catalog”